Loudoun County Combined Fire and Rescue System: Organization

 LC-CFRS uses a combination system, with career employees and volunteer members, to provide fire, rescue, and emergency medical services (EMS) to its citizens.

 Throughout the 1980s and much of the 1990s, Loudoun's fire/rescue services were provided by volunteers supplemented by career Firefighter/Emergency Medical Technicians (EMTs).
 Over time, increased demand for service coupled with fewer volunteers available during daytime hours necessitated hiring additional career personnel.

 Between Fiscal Year (FY) 93 and FY09, the number of career personnel has grown from 56.95 Full-Time Equivalent Employees (FTEs) to 504.01 FTEs.4 The volunteer component of the System comprises an estimated 1,476 total volunteers, approximately 770 of whom are active either operationally and/or administratively.
 Both of these groups see continuous, steady growth in terms of numbers and operational members.

 LC-CFRS, around 2015, began the process of evaluating and potentially restructuring the department's upper management: the Fire-Rescue Commission, a board that oversees the entirety of the department, reports to the Chief and the county Board of Supervisors.
-The new structure will eliminate the Commission, and will replace it with an Executive committee, made up of several sub-committees (Presidents, Rescue Chiefs, and Fire Chiefs committees, amongst others), that will report to the Chief.
-The Chief will in turn then report to a non-fire/rescue County Administrator, who will report to the BOS.
+The new structure will eliminate the commission, and will replace it with an executive committee, made up of several sub-committees (Presidents, Rescue Chiefs, and Fire Chiefs committees, amongst others), that will report to the Chief.
+The Chief will in turn then report to the County Administrator, who will report to the BOS.
 In 2015, LCFR instituted billing for EMS transports to hospitals, in a soft-billing capacity.